How to Tag CRM Records in Project Comments and Contact Notes

 - Click Save.

-👤 Tag a Project or CRM Record in a Contact Note
+👤 Tag a Project, Company, Contact, or User in a Contact Note

 - Navigate to Contacts.